Tachyon-Sonics/Modula2Java17/README.md

 If you got the sources from github and loaded them in a Java IDE, the main class to launch the compiler is `ch.pitchtech.modula.converter.Modula2JavaTranslator`.

-The compiler is provided a command-line tool only.
+The compiler is provided as a command-line tool only.
 It accepts zero or more options, and a Modula-2 source file.
 In general you provide only the main Modula-2 module (as a `.mod` or `.mi` file) and all dependences will be detected and compiled automatically.
 The compiler except the modules and implementation modules to use the `.mod` or `.mi` extension, and the definition modules to use the `.def` or `.md` extension.

 ### Compiler options